 If you get down on your pet’s level, you’ll have a lot of unique perspectives to work with.
 You’ll also make your pet feel more comfortable.

-The closer your smartphone camera is to your pet, the easier it will be for you to take high quality photos.
+The closer your smartphone camera is to your pet, the easier it will be for you to take high-quality photos.

 Use Simple Backgrounds to Avoid Unflattering Photos

-Never Use Flash
+Never Use a Flash

 Even in portrait photography, flash is considered disruptive unless professional equipment is used.
 It’s very unlikely that your phone has professional flash features available.
 So don’t use it.